MarieAugerMethe/CANSSI_OTN_HMM_2023/README.md

 ## Description and format

-  This workshop was developed by Marie Auger-Méthé, Ron Togunov, Fanny Dupont, Natasha Klappstein and Arturo Esquivel for the 2023 CANSSI meeting.
-The goal of the workshop is to illustrate the application of hidden Markov models (HMMs) to movement data from marine animals to classify behaviours and identify behaviour-specific habitat associations.
+This workshop was developed by Fanny Dupont, Natasha Klappstein, Arturo Esquivel, Marco Gallegos Herrada, Vinky Wang, Eric Ste-Marie, Ron Togunov, Vianey Leos Barajas, and Marie Auger-Méthé, for the 2023 CANSSI meeting and OTN ERC workshop.
+The goal of the workshop is to illustrate how hidden Markov models (HMMs) can be used to classify behaviours and identify behaviour-specific habitat associations using a range of movement and biologging data.
 It is divided in two parts: morning and afternoon.

 ## Morning tutorial